LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 ## Preparing for installation

+{% include warning.html content="You must unlock your device's bootloader before installing LineageOS.
+On modern Samsung devices, you can unlock the bootloader in the Settings app by enabling (Developer options) -> (OEM unlock).
+Note: This will void your warranty!" %}

 Samsung devices come with a unique boot mode called "Download mode", which is very similar to "Fastboot mode" on some devices with unlocked bootloaders.
 [Heimdall](http://www.glassechidna.com.au/products/heimdall/) is a cross-platform, open-source tool for interfacing with Download mode on Samsung devices.
 The preferred method of installing a custom recovery is through this boot mode{% unless custom_root_instructions %} -- rooting the stock firmware is neither necessary nor required{% endunless %}.